 California's building energy efficiency standards.
 California's building energy efficiency standards are updated on roughly every three years cycle.
 The CEC adopted the 2019 Building Energy Efficiency Standards, which went into effect on January 1, 2020.
-The standards are the first in the nation to require solar photovoltaic systems for new construction.
+The standards are the first in the nation to require solar PV systems for new construction.
 The standards also include improved thermal building envelope standards (i.e., insulating the interior), residential and nonresidential ventilation requirements, and nonresidential lighting requirements.
 For residential buildings, according to the CEC, the standards will result in about 53 percent less energy use than under the 2016 standards.
 The CEC further estimates that the new standards will reduce greenhouse gas emissions by 700,000 metric tons over three years.
-CEC's energy efficiency standards are adopted by Building Standards Commission as part of the California Building Standards Code, which serves as the basis for building and construction in California.
-The CEC first adopted building energy efficiency standards in 1977.
+The CEC's energy efficiency standards are adopted by Building Standards Commission as part of the California Building Standards Code, which serves as the basis for building and construction in California.
+The CEC first adopted building energy efficiency standards in 1977 under the authority of the Warren-Alquist Act.
 The CEC reports that the energy efficiency building standards have saved Californians billions of dollars since their first adoption, avoided the need for powerplants and transmission lines, and helped keep California's per-capita energy consumption flat.
 The CEC has since adopted the 2022 Building Energy Efficiency Standards which, after January 1, 2023, require newly constructed residential buildings to be electric-ready (including 240-volt outlets and space for electric appliances to replace installed gas appliances).
 The 2022 standards also allow exceptions to the solar PV standards when roof area is not available.
 The standards also establish combined solar PV and battery storage standards for select businesses.
-The CEC is currently updating the standards for 2025 Energy Code which is scheduled to take effect January 1, 2026.
+The CEC has more recently updated the standards for 2025 Energy Code, at their September 2024 business meeting, which is scheduled to take effect January 1, 2026.
+The 2025 Energy Code updates solar PV and energy storage standards for assembly buildings, including religious worship, sport, and recreation buildings.